 Students and several instructors participating in the 2010 SARP program gathered for a group photo with NASA's DC-8 flying science laboratory prior to their flights.
 (Jane Peterson/NSERC)

-Twenty-eight undergraduate and graduate college students are participating in a six-week Airborne Science field experience designed to immerse them in NASA's Earth Science research.
+Josette Marrero (left) and Heather Sopher, both students at the University of California at Irvine, were all smiles during the students' data-collection flight.
+(Jane Peterson/NSERC) Twenty-eight undergraduate and graduate college students are participating in a six-week Airborne Science field experience designed to immerse them in NASA's Earth Science research.
 The students represent 22 colleges and universities across the United States and in two foreign countries, India and Mexico.

 NASA's Student Airborne Research Program, or SARP, runs from June 20 to July 30 in California.
 The program began with lectures from university faculty members from four universities, NASA scientists and from research program managers at the University of California, Irvine, including UCI's Dr. Sherwood Rowland, a Nobel Laureate in chemistry and long-time user of NASA's DC-8 airborne science laboratory for his research on atmospheric chemistry.